Keywords: search, adaptive horizon, verification, deep learning, hierarchical planning

 TL;DR: We propose Adaptive Subgoal Search (AdaSubS), a search algorithm that adjusts the planning horizon to match the local complexity of the solved problems.

-Abstract: Complex reasoning problems contain states that vary in the computational cost required to determine a good action plan.
-Taking advantage of this property, we propose Adaptive Subgoal Search (AdaSubS), a search method that adaptively adjusts the planning horizon.
+Abstract: Complex reasoning problems contain states that vary in the computational cost required to determine the right action plan.
+To take advantage of this property, we propose Adaptive Subgoal Search (AdaSubS), a search method that adaptively adjusts the planning horizon.
 To this end, AdaSubS generates diverse sets of subgoals at different distances.
-A verification mechanism is employed to filter out unreachable subgoals swiftly, allowing to focus on feasible further subgoals.
-In this way, AdaSubS benefits from the efficiency of planning with longer subgoals and the fine control with the shorter ones, and thus scales well to difficult planning problems.
-We show that AdaSubS significantly surpasses hierarchical planning algorithms on three complex reasoning tasks: Sokoban, the Rubik's Cube, and inequality proving benchmark INT.
+A verification mechanism is employed to filter out unreachable subgoals swiftly, making it possible to focus on feasible further subgoals.
+In this way, AdaSubS benefits from the efficiency of planning with longer-term subgoals and the fine control with shorter-term ones, and thus scales well to difficult planning problems.
+We show that AdaSubS significantly surpasses hierarchical planning algorithms on three complex reasoning tasks: Sokoban, the Rubik’s Cube, and the inequality-proving benchmark INT.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.